-THE GOVERNANCE INSTITUTE PROVIDES TRUSTED, INDEPENDENT INFORMAtion and resources to board members, healthcare executives, and physician leaders in support of their efforts to lead and govern their organizations.
+he Governance Institute provides trusted, independent information and resources, tools, and solutions to board members, healthcare executives, and physician leaders in support of their efforts to lead and govern their organizations.

 The Governance Institute is a membership organization serving not-for-profit hospital and health system boards of directors, executives, and physician leadership.
 Membership services are provided through research and publications, conferences, and advisory services.
 In addition to its membership services, The Governance Institute conducts research studies, tracks healthcare industry trends, and showcases governance practices of leading healthcare boards across the country.